Build your own thermal camera with an open-source ecosystem

-The DIY-Thermocam V3 is a low-cost, do-it-yourself thermal imager, based on the popular radiometric FLIR Lepton sensor and an open-source ecosystem.
+The DIY-Thermocam V3 is a low-cost, do-it-yourself thermal imager, based on the popular FLIR Lepton sensor and open-source hardware and software

 There are various applications like finding heat leaks in the insulation of buildings, the analysis of electrical or mechanical components, the detection of persons / animals or even mounting it on a drone and recording continuous or time-lapse images.